 This Homemade Chicken Stock has a full, rich flavor that has been slowly simmered for hours to give recipes a little extra boost.
 From soups to stews to rice, you will be thankful you have some set aside for any time you need it!
-Try it in my Chicken Pot Pie Soup next time!
+Try it in my Chicken Pot Pie Soup or PERFECT Homemade Chicken Noodle Soup next time!
+(Options for Turkey Stock below!)

 Homemade Chicken Stock